Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_01_helloworld.md

 4. The host application is written in C or C++ and uses the OpenCL API to interact with the accelerated functions.
 The accelerated functions (also referred to as kernels) can be written in C, C++, OpenCL or even RTL.

 #### Running the "Hello World" Example

+The "hello world" example is an OpenCL application with a simple vector-addition accelerator.
+This example uses a precompiled FPGA binary to reduce compilation time and streamline the lab.

 1. Open a new terminal by right-clicking anywhere in the Desktop area and selecting **Open Terminal**.